murilobnt/foxer/README.md

 [Tiled](https://www.mapeditor.org/) orthogonal maps!** For Tiled, you just need to export (save) everything it creates (tilesets and tilemaps) in JSON and Foxer can understand it into a visual and collidable level.

-Let a fox help your code to be swift and smart, like a fox.

 ![Code Example](.github/assets/readme/code_example.png)